A note on the old scholastic works database

 - In the Authors box, list ALL authors in order of authorship.

-- Add all CABNR, Experiment Station and Extension authors from the provided list – this allows the publication to show up on people’s profiles.
+- Add all CABNR, Experiment Station and Extension authors from the provided list – this allows the scholastic work to show up on people’s profiles.

 - Copy-paste your list of keywords.